jpreardon/weighter/WORKLOG.md

 - Tweak styles a bit
 - Make the weight#index the root page

+At this point, this app is working as good as the previous one.
+With the added bonus of being able to edit weights.
+There are a couple more things I'd like to do before adding additional tracking.

 ## 2019-11-09

 After some additional thought, I've decided to forego the (secured-password) user auth in favor of getting weight tracking working.
 After all, I'm the only user of this.
 I would like something simple though.
 I'll look into basic http auth.